Elgg/Elgg/README.txt

 Massachusetts Institute of Technology (MIT) License.
 See LICENSE.txt in the root of the package you downloaded.

-For installation instructions, please see the INSTALL file.
+For installation instructions, please see the INSTALL.txt file.